 1. Time tracking is part of creating a positive experience for your clients.

 Have you ever gotten a Comcast bill that seemed way too high?
 Did it raise your blood pressure?
 Did you mutter an expletive then pick up the phone to duke out the discrepancies yet again with a customer frustration specialist?

 Consultants and freelancers itemize our invoices because we do not want to create that kind of experience for our clients.

 They want to know what they paid for.
-They may be budgeting for different types of tasks—for example, research, copywriting, SEO)—and specificity enables them to evaluate the adequacy of their budgets and planning.
+They may be budgeting for different types of tasks—for example, research, copywriting, SEO—and specificity enables them to evaluate the adequacy of their budgets and planning.

 Are you billing your time in one amorphous lump like a professional employee?
 Or are you billing your time in task-specific fifteen-minute increments like a professional freelancer?

-It helps you maximize your billable time.
+2. Time tracking helps you maximize your billable time.

 Maximize your billable hours by re-capturing minutes spent answering emails, fielding phone calls, making tiny changes and updates to this or that project, and otherwise serving your clients.